etchteam/offline-ux/src/a-basic-cache-implementation.md

 ## Keeping the cache up to date

+In this implementation the `cacheName` variable is used when initially adding to the cache and serving contents of the cache with `caches.open(cacheName)`.

 ```javascript
 const cleanup = async () => {
   const cacheNames = await caches.keys();